tjknoth/cse130-web/lectures/07-classes.md

 This is **getting rather tedious**

-- Lot's of repetition :(
+- Lots of repetition :(

 <br>
 <br>